Ella Hunt

-Ella Hunt (born 29 April 1998) is an English actress and singer.
+Ella Hunt (born 29 April 1998) is an English actress and singer-songwriter.
 She was nominated for a Scottish BAFTA for her performance in the film Anna and the Apocalypse (2017).
-On television, she is known for her roles as Ellie Marsden in the ITV comedy-drama Cold Feet (2016–2017) and Sue Gilbert in the Apple TV+ series Dickinson (2019–2021).
+On television, she had a recurring role in the ITV comedy-drama Cold Feet (2016–2017) and portrayed Sue Gilbert in the Apple TV+ series Dickinson (2019–2021).

 Early life

 Born in London to sculptor and actress Louise Hunt and art dealer David Grob, Hunt grew up on a farm in Parracombe, North Devon near Barnstaple.
 She is of Swiss descent on one side.
 She has an older brother William, a younger brother Arthur, as well as three older half-siblings from her father's first marriage.

 Hunt attended Millfield Preparatory School in Somerset and then Blundell's School in Tiverton.
 She was discovered by an agent when she was in a school production at Millfield at the age of 11.